 CG.
 How do you choose your colour palette, considering that you seem to be meticulously using a range of colour schemes and tones across your illustrations?

-LP.
+Luis.
 I try to come up with a colour palette before using it on my illustrations.
 It’s all about experimenting.
 The colour palette is closely linked with the graphic concept of each piece.

 CG.
 What do you essentially try to convey in your works, and what do you intend for it to evoke in the audience?

-LP.
+Luis.
 I try to connect with people and share with them all the things that I love.
-For me, it’s very important to love your roots-culture; where you come from, and to know that the world is a place full of magical and wonderful things to discover just around the corner.
+For me, it’s very important to love your roots-culture; where you come from and to know that the world is a place full of magical and wonderful things to discover just around the corner.
 I think that our world is filled with magic, creatures & worlds that we don’t know yet.
 That’s why imagination is so important to me.
 Go out there, have something to say, and inspire others.

 CG.
 Your illustrations contain a lot of colours, shapes, patterns, etc. within the same space.
 How do you ensure that these elements sync and combine well so that none of them causes disruption?

-LP.
+Luis.
 The combination comes in a very intuitive way, mostly.
 I love experimenting to see how every element can be related to the whole piece.
 That’s the constant challenge & struggle with every project I take.

 Published in Issue 35